Lukas-Babor/RBC_CylinderMesh/README.md

 d_wall = ...
 ```

 This is the thickness of the element immediately adjacent to all walls.
-Decreasing `d_wall` increases wall resolution.
+Decreasing `d_wall` increases near-wall boundary-layer resolution.
 This is usually the most important parameter (to achieve the desired $y^+$ value of the near-wall nodes).

 ---